‘How many more people have to die?’ Carbon monoxide kills two more in HUD housing

 WAYNE, Mich. — It was already getting dark when Ashley Gunn pulled up to her parents’ house with her three kids in the backseat.
 None of the lights were on, which she thought was a little strange.

 It was a bitterly cold day in February, with temperatures barely climbing out of the single digits, on the heels of a record-breaking polar vortex.
-Before leaving for her parents’ house at the Hickory Hollow Cooperative, the federally subsidized housing complex where they lived, Gunn called her mother to tell her she was on the way, but didn’t get a response.
+Before leaving for her parents’ house at the Hickory Hollow Cooperative, a federally subsidized housing complex, Gunn called her mother to tell her she was on the way, but didn’t get a response.
 Her mother must be busy, she thought, and headed over anyway.

 Her father, Anthony Fleming, 64, would normally be sitting at the kitchen table facing the front windows, waving and smiling the moment he spotted his granddaughters.
 He would have already cooked their favorites — mac and cheese, chicken, spaghetti — and Gwendolyn, his wife of 35 years, might have cued up the movies they’d all watch together.
 The kids loved nothing better than going over to their grandparents’ house, which always smelled like candles and delicious food.

-But Anthony wasn’t at the window to greet them.
-Gunn got out of the car with her husband and kids — aged 11, 6 and 3 — and knocked on their front door.
+But Anthony Fleming wasn’t at the window to greet them.
+Gunn got out of the car with her husband and kids — ages 11, 6 and 3 — and knocked on the front door.
 No answer.
 She knocked again, yelling this time.
 Nothing.
 She dialed her oldest sister in a panic.
 "Something just doesn't feel right,” Gunn’s sister told her.
 “We’ll call the police.”

 Her mother was dead from carbon monoxide poisoning.
-The levels in her bedroom were higher than the fire department’s carbon monoxide meter could measure, according to the department’s incident report.
+The levels in the bedroom were higher than the fire department’s carbon monoxide meter could measure, according to the department’s incident report.

 Just a day earlier, another Hickory Hollow resident had gone to the emergency room after the fire department found elevated carbon monoxide levels in her home, city records show; a similar incident happened at the complex in 2016.
 But the Flemings didn’t know they were at risk.